imckenzi3/Egg-Suit/README.md

-Sprite I create, its an Egg in a suit.
+Sprite I created, its an Egg in a suit.